Holly Sonders Shows Off Her Perky Booty And Goes Topless As She Teases She Never Skips Leg Day

 The 33-year-old wore her long, brunette tresses in loose waves that tumbled down her back.
 She pulled her hair away from her face and fastened it behind her head, but left a few loose wisps free on either side.

 The former golfer went with a rather risque ensemble for this photoshoot.
-Holly appeared to be entirely topless, and her curvy backside was only barely covered.
+Holly appeared to be topless and her curvy backside was only barely covered.

 She faced the bike but stood at a slight angle.
 She placed one hand on the handlebars of the cycle, and that positioning happened to cover her bare, busty assets.